bvaldez83/Public-And-Private-Key-Finder/CreationProcess.md

 I'm so close to completing this project I can just taste it!
 All I need to address now is steps 6-7 of the handout.
 I considered calculating the Private Decrypt Exponent by using the formula but that didn't get me anywhere.
 Tomorrow I'll try checking it against the coprimeFactorList and see what happens then!
 Until Then!

 ### Update Aug 16
 This project is now completed!
 I'm very proud of it!

+# Future Work
 For the future I can consider implementing a GUI for this text input skeleton.